 As far back as I can remember, I have loved two things.
 Music and art.
 I used to spend time in my room drawing and making models.
 By the time I got into high school.
 I spent more time drawing album covers and illustrating cassette cover inserts for my mixed tapes.
 At this point in my life, my Dad thought I would become a recording engineer.
 I didn’t.
 My adult life has been spent in creative roles, as an art director and designer, with ad agencies and design studios.
 As my passion and involvement in the world of audio has grown, I have found it difficult to find lifestyle apparel that I want to wear … which has led to the creation of Vintage HiFi Nut™.

 Vintage HiFi Nut is my way of sharing what I love about music, vintage hifi, and how to take care of both.
 Rather than reinvent the wheel, the first stage of this business will be to design lifestyle products worthy of your consideration, and give you fun ways to share your passion for vintage hifi wherever you are.
-Check out our HiFi Links section where we celebrate our favorite people and places, offer tips to care for your system and media, and share articles highlighting what is happening in the world of vintage audio, especially in regards to analog music like vinyl records.
-This section will grow in the coming months so I hope you will look around and come back often to be a part of our growth.
+Check out our Stuff We Like page where we celebrate our favorite people and places.
 Feel free to share your thoughts using our contact form, or following us on Instagram or Pinterest, where we pin images of some of the amazing vintage hifi from around the world.

 And in case you are wondering, the AR XA turntable from the mid-60’s featured in this post was part of my Dad’s first hifi system.
 The same system with the Sony reel-to-reel deck used to record my letter to Santa.
 With the help from people in audio forums, and craftsmen like Johnnie at Audio Origami, Dave at Vinyl Nirvana, and Steve Frosten … I have enjoyed this turntable for years.
 It is my main turntable, and allows me to enjoy the music I love so much.
 I have come full circle.